sst/guide/_chapters/setup-error-logging-in-serverless.md

 Let's start by adding some code to help us with that.

-{%change%} Create a `services/notes/libs/debug-lib.js` file and add the following to it.
+{%change%} Create a `src/util/debug.js` file from your project root with the following.

 ``` javascript
 import util from "util";